quanterall/HaskellMaterials/basics/extras/optics.md

 end up with by using them.
 There are libraries, like [brick](https://hackage.haskell.org/package/brick) that put lenses front and center for much of its functionality, even expecting them to be defined for structures interacting with library functions.
+The very popular [amazonka](https://hackage.haskell.org/package/amazonka) library and its sub-libraries also use lenses for creation of the different commands one can execute in order to do things with AWS.

 You will most certainly make things easier for yourself once you start using lenses, even in a very limited fashion.
 Having access to a composable way of viewing and modifying data structures is